"I've been living a lie": Chacha Eke Faani says her marriage is finally over

 Deputy governorship candidate Tonto Dikeh steps out for 1st official political duty, looks stylish, fans gush

-The actress comnituned by saying that she doesn't want to die or fo missing, hence the decision to finally leave her marriage.
+The actress continued by saying that she doesn't want to die or go missing, hence the decision to finally leave her marriage.

-She also noted that things might go south and in case she become unreachable the polie, her parents and appropriate bodies have her statement for general press release.
+She also noted that things might go south and in case she becomes unreachable, the police, her parents and appropriate bodies have her statement for general press release.

 They’ve tried to tell my story but God rewrites it: Caroline Danjuma pens deep message ahead of 35th birthday